 The Solution: Moisturize with hyaluronic acid

 Wrinkles may be an inevitable part of the aging process, but depriving your skin of moisture isn’t doing your face any favors.
 “There's been a huge boom in hyaluronic acid products,” says Dr. Nazarian.
 “Hyaluronic acid is a substance that’s found naturally in skin that helps it to retain water.”
-It binds to water molecules..
-This can temporarily make your face look plump and dewy, while also helping to smooth out some of the deeper wrinkles.
+It binds to water molecules.
+This can temporarily make your face look plumper and dewy, while also helping to smooth out the appearance of some fine lines.

 The Sign: Dry and itchy skin

 Think of ceramides as a way of waterproofing your skin to help it retain moisture.
 “Ceramides help as the building blocks for skin cells,” explains Dr. Nazarian.
 “So rather than breaking down and weakening the skin barrier, and allowing it to lose more moisture to the environment, ceramides help protect the moisture that you've already absorbed so it’s not lost as quickly.”

 The Product: Glossier® Priming Moisturizing Rich Crème de Glossier ($35) mixes ceramides with hydrating natural ingredients, like lavender oil and murumuru butter, for some serious nourishment.

 The Solution: Eye cream with retinol